 Each one of these companies has had occasional quality-control problems with its tires.

-Turn to Speaks Law Firm for your maximum available compensation
+Turn to Speaks Law Firm for your Maximum Available Compensation

 Consumers suffer when manufacturers use unsafe materials, shoddy workmanship, and poor product-testing practices.
 When a New Hanover County traffic accident caused by defective tires leaves you with a traumatic brain injury, shattered pelvis, broken ribs, or other severe injuries, you deserve justice—and you deserve fair compensation for the losses you have sustained.

-The road accident lawyers at Speaks Law Firm provide experienced representation for personal injury clients in Wilmington and the surrounding area, including New Hanover County, Brunswick County, Columbus County, Pender County, and Robeson County.
+The car accident lawyers at Speaks Law Firm provide experienced representation for personal injury clients in Wilmington and the surrounding area, including New Hanover County, Brunswick County, Columbus County, Pender County, and Robeson County.
 We’re not afraid to take a case to trial if the settlement offered by the tire company is too little for your needs.
 Call us today at 910-341-7570 (locally) or toll-free at 877-593-4233 to schedule a complimentary consultation and to get a FREE copy of our book, The North Carolina Auto Injury Book.